linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-06-16-starship-configuration.md

 &emsp;
 &emsp;

-If you want your prompt to look like mine, do the following after cloning my GitHub repo:
+To point Starship to the newly cloned repo:

 If you're using `~/.bashrc`